asvorg/tiralabra/rsa/weekly_reports/week5.md

 - Finalized the UI, program now fully done and functioning
 - Wrote some docs, more to be added on week 6
+- The demo function with user keys still to be done